This devotional is about Esther 9-10.

 I believe that God’s covenant with Abraham remains and that there are promises he made to Israel that have yet to be fulfilled.
 Those promises will be fulfilled by Christ and, when they are, then Christians and Jewish believers will be united as one people of God in eternity.

-One reason I believe this is why Jewish people still exist with their ethnic identity in tact.
-Throughout human history, there have ben repeated efforts to extinguish their existence.
+I believe this for many reasons, one of which is that Jewish people still exist with their ethnic identity in tact.
+Throughout human history, there have been repeated efforts to extinguish their existence.
 You are aware of Hitler’s attempts to destroy the Jews and that they have enemies today, such as the PLO, who want to wipe them out as well.
 But these modern threats are only the latest.
 Here in Esther, we’ve been reading about how Haman wanted to eradicate the Jews from the earth.
 Yet, in God’s sovereign will, he placed Mordecai and Esther in Xerxes’s palace to thwart Haman’s genocidal intentions.

 What’s so interesting about the book of Esther is that God’s name is not mentioned at all, not once in any form.
 And, Esther became queen through immorality (chapter 2) and neither she nor Mordecai are portrayed as believers in YHWH or adherents to Judaism as a faith.
 The closest reference we see in Esther to God or faith in him is when Esther asked the Jews in Susa to “fast for me” and said “I and my attendants will fast as you do” (Esther 4:15-16).
 That’s it!
 She doesn’t even mention prayer with this fasting; just the fasting.